QAGIw3/Q/infra/terraform/README.md

 This command will:
 -   Create the `q-platform` namespace if it doesn't exist.
--   Add the required Helm repositories (`bitnami`, `milvus`, `goharbor`, `prometheus-community`, `grafana`, `argo`).
+-   Add the required Helm repositories (`bitnami`, `milvus`, `goharbor`, `prometheus-community`, `grafana`, `argo`, `hashicorp`).
--   Deploy Keycloak, Milvus, Harbor, Prometheus, Grafana, and ArgoCD using their respective configurations in the `values/` directory.
+-   Deploy Keycloak, Milvus, Harbor, Prometheus, Grafana, ArgoCD, and Vault using their respective configurations in the `values/` directory.
 -   Apply the Istio security policies to your cluster.

 ## Post-Deployment

 After the `apply` command finishes, you can use `kubectl get pods --all-namespaces` to see the services starting up.
-You will also need to find the external IP addresses of the `LoadBalancer` services for Keycloak, Milvus, Harbor, Grafana, and the ArgoCD Server to access their UIs and APIs.
+You will also need to find the external IP addresses of the `LoadBalancer` services for Keycloak, Milvus, Harbor, Grafana, the ArgoCD Server, and Vault to access their UIs and APIs.

 ```bash
 kubectl get svc --all-namespaces